WhyBlackRoseSwordIsTaken/Aoi-Kiiro---Midori-Rice-NIRI-/README.md

 Esto es otro plugin que permite cambiar de fondos de manera dinamica como un carrusel, como bien indica el nombre, y es bastante bonito.

 ---

+### › Firefox

+Firefox has an extension called `Firefox Color` that lets you create your own theme, like the one I use.
+I highly recommend it.
+If you also use the color palette in the top bar, you can pick colors from the theme and customise Firefox yourself.
+I’ve put my settings in the Firefox folder.

+---

 ## ➜  Additional Customization